Namibia national football team: History

 Namibia has made four appearances in the African Cup of Nations, going out in the first round in their first three competitions and going out in the Round of 16 in their fourth competition.
 In 1998, Namibia lost to Ivory Coast 4–3 and drew Angola 3–3 before losing to South Africa 4–1.
 In 2008, Namibia lost to Morocco 5–1 and to Ghana 1–0 but drew Guinea 1–1 in their last match.
 In 2019, they lost all their group games scoring only a single goal.
 They lost to Morocco 1–0, and suffered the same loss to South Africa before losing to Ivory Coast 4–1.

-The most capped player of the Brave Warriors is defender Denzil with 83 caps while Daniel Lombe is the all-time top goal scorer with 16 goals.
-He reached this milestone in a 1–1 draw against Cameroon in the AFCON qualifiers at Yaoundé on 24 March 2023.

 Namibia reached the Round of 16 for the first time in the 2023 Africa Cup of Nations, where they lost 3–0 against Angola.

 Results and fixtures

 The following is a list of match results in the last 12 months, as well as any future matches that have been scheduled.